CharlottaG/knit-calculators/README.md

 **Optimized Images**: To boost site performance, the background image have been converted to the WebP format.
 This format offers superior compression without compromising image quality, resulting in a faster and more efficient user experience.

+**Aria labels**: To enhance web accessibility aria labels have been used on social media links to provide additional information, context, and clarity to screen reader users.

 ## Deployment

 The Knit Calculators site was deployed to [GitHub](https://github.com) pages, following these steps: